MARTIMM/gnome-gtk3/docs/content-docs/reference/Glib/Variant.md

 Returns the string value of a **Gnome::Glib::Variant** instance with a string type.
 This includes the types `G_VARIANT_TYPE_STRING`, `G_VARIANT_TYPE_OBJECT_PATH` and `G_VARIANT_TYPE_SIGNATURE`.

-The string will always be UTF-8 encoded, and will never be `Any`.
+The string will always be UTF-8 encoded, and will never be undefined.

-If *length* is non-`Any` then the length of the string (in bytes) is returned there.
+If *length* is defined then the length of the string (in bytes) is returned there.
 For trusted values, this information is already known.
 For untrusted values, a `strlen()` will be performed.

 It is an error to call this function with a *value* of any type other than those three.